History of Easter: Historical Climate

 …but how would he appear?

-During the period between the Old and New Testaments, circa 400 B.C to A.D.
+Between the Old and New Testaments, circa 400 B.C. to A.D.
 65, a large amount of non-Biblical literature surfaced, called apocryphal and apocalyptic literature, repeating and embellishing the concept of the Messiah.
 Much of this was found in the Dead Sea Scrolls and other pseudepigraphical literature written during the inter-testamental period.
 Pseudepigrapha are falsely-attributed documents that claim authorship by Abraham, Elijah, Job, Solomon, etc., to imbue authority to writings.
 These writings depicted the Messiah as:

 - Son of King David